MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 When signing back into a device, there are several methods you can use.
 We’ll cover the fastest three.

-**Iris** : Once Iris is set up, either during OOBE or in Settings, a user can sign back in with Iris.
+- **Iris** : Once Iris is set up, either during OOBE or in Settings, a user can sign back in with Iris.
 This takes no input on behalf of the user and they’re instantly signed in when recognized.
-**PIN** : A PIN has a minimum requirement of six numbers, this is much faster than typing in a lengthy password with multiple requirements.
+- **PIN** : A PIN has a minimum requirement of six numbers, this is much faster than typing in a lengthy password with multiple requirements.
-**FIDO2 Security key** : A security key will allow someone to login with a PIN (for the key) and a touch, this is quite fast.
+- **FIDO2 Security key** : A security key will allow someone to login with a PIN (for the key) and a touch, this is quite fast.
 Also when setting up a new user on a device using a FIDO2 security key won't require them to using their phone for Multi-factor authentication.

+### Fastest ways to set up account on new device

+When you are getting your account on a new device for the first time you don't want to be typing out your full username and password using the holographic keyboard.
+Depending on the scenario you're in there's two faster ways.

+#### Adding your user to an existing device

+Use a FIDO2 Security key.
+Why?
+By using a FIDO2 security key you don't have to type in your user name and password, or even use multi factor authentication.
+You'll able to add your user to the device super fast.

+#### Setting up a device for the first time

+When in the EULA after confirming it's a work device, don't start typing your username.
+Instead select **sign in from another device**.
+This will let you go to [aka.ms/devicelogin](aka.ms/devicelogin) on another device, type in the 9 character code, and proceed to sign in.
+If you've already logged into your account on that device, then you'll able to select your account.
+If you haven't, then you'll be able to use a keyboard you are more familiar with.

 ### Use policies to speed up your setup